metaDMG-dev/metaDMG-core/docs/source/dashboard.md

 In smaller analyses, the full Bayesian model can be used (which is recommended).
 In the more general case where this would be too time consuming, we would only have the MAP results.
 In this case, the fit quality is measured by the likelihood ratio $\lambda_\text{LR}$.

-In the buttom of the hover square, we see the count information.
+In the bottom of the hover square, we see the count information.
 This shows, that this tax ID consisted of $22.5 \times 10^3$ individual reads with the same number of alignments (indicating very little amount of overlap between the references in this case).
-The `k sum total` is the total number of $C \rightarrow T$ transistions across all reads at all positions (and $G \rightarrow A$ for the reverse strand). `N sum total` is the total number of $C$ to anything, $C \rightarrow X$, across all reads at all positions (and $G \rightarrow X$ for the reverse strand).
+The `k sum total` is the total number of $C \rightarrow T$ transitions across all reads at all positions (and $G \rightarrow A$ for the reverse strand). `N sum total` is the total number of $C$ to anything, $C \rightarrow X$, across all reads at all positions (and $G \rightarrow X$ for the reverse strand).

 ## Raw data plot